-- 1.10.3.1 Bring calibrators, controls, internal standard and samples to room temperature. - 1.10.3.2 Sample preparation must take place in a laminar flow hood or biological safety cabinet. - 1.10.3.3 Place blood sample container on rocker for a minimum of two minutes. - 1.10.3.4 If a blood sample appears to be coagulated, the sample may require homogenization in a tissue grinder, or equivalent. - 1.10.3.5 All case samples must be analyzed in duplicate.

-Calibrators may be run in duplicate.
-Refer to section 1.10.2 for Positive Control replicate requirements. - 1.10.3.6 Use Pipetter/Dilutor to dispense 250μL of case sample, positive control, or calibrator solution, along with 2000μL of internal standard (ISTD), into labeled headspace vial and apply seal. - For internal standard blank, dispense 250μL of DI water along with 2000μL of internal standard (ISTD) into labeled headspace vial and apply seal. - 1.10.3.8 Dilute alcoholic beverages and unknown solutions as necessary.
-The sample must be diluted for the value to fall on calibration curve.
+- 1.10.3.1 Bring calibrators, controls, internal standard and samples to room temperature. - 1.10.3.2 Sample preparation must take place in a laminar flow hood or biological safety cabinet. - 1.10.3.3 Place blood sample container on rocker for a minimum of two minutes. - 1.10.3.4 If a blood sample appears to be coagulated, the sample may require homogenization in a tissue grinder, or equivalent. - 1.10.3.5 All case samples must be analyzed in duplicate. - 1.10.3.6 Use Pipette/Dilutor to dispense 250μL of case sample, positive control, or calibrator solution, along with 2000μL of internal standard (ISTD), into labeled headspace vial and apply seal. - 1.10.3.7 For internal standard blank, dispense $250\mu L$ of DI water along with $2000\mu L$ of internal standard (ISTD) into labeled headspace vial and apply seal. - 1.10.3.8 Dilute alcoholic beverages and unknown solutions as necessary.
+The sample must be diluted for the value to fall within the upper limits of the calibration curve.
 Generally, beer and wine should be diluted 50:1 with DI water and distilled beverages (≥ 16% w/v or 20% v/v) diluted 100:1.
-If available, the dilution of unknown solutions should be based on sample history. - 1.10.3.9 Breath testing simulator solutions and samples, which appear to be serum, do not require pre-dilution.
+If available, the dilution of unknown solutions should be based on sample history.

+1.10.3.9 Breath testing simulator solutions and samples, which appear to be serum, do not require pre-dilution.